softwarespot/dataLayer-explorer/README.md

 -   **Facilitate sharing.** The "Copy" function enables easy copying of event details to the clipboard for quick access or sharing with team members, streamlining collaboration.
 -   **Analyze event timing precisely.** Gain insights into the time elapsed between page load and each event push by simply hovering over the event name.
 This feature enables detailed analysis of event timing, contributing to a deeper understanding of site performance and user experience.
 Such precise timing information can be invaluable for optimizing page load sequences and improving overall site responsiveness.
 -   **Stay updated with ease.** The extension features a refresh button that allows users to update the events list manually, ensuring access to the latest data whenever needed.
+-   **Open Source advantage**.
+This extension is open source, allowing users to benefit from community-driven development and transparency.
+By being open source, it ensures that anyone can contribute to its improvement, fostering innovation and responsiveness to user needs.

 ## Installation